Amdz04/MAGBANUA---PA2-Submission/README.md

-### Debouncing Implementation

-#### Why Debouncing is Essential
-Without debouncing, mechanical switch bounce causes a single button press to register as multiple presses.
-This leads to erratic behavior in embedded systems, such as counting multiple times from one press or toggling states unpredictably.
-Debouncing ensures reliable user input by filtering out physical bounce noise.

-a) Time delay (debounce delay)

-When a button press is first detected, the software waits for a short fixed time (usually 5–50 ms).

-During this delay, any bouncing transitions are ignored.

-The delay allows the switch contacts to settle into a stable state.

-Example idea:

-Detect press → wait 20 ms → continue processing

-This prevents multiple toggles caused by rapid contact bouncing.

-b) Confirm-after-delay check

-After the delay, the software reads the button again to confirm that it is still in the expected state.

-If the button is still pressed after the delay, the press is considered valid.

-If the button has returned to its previous state, the press is ignored as noise.

-This step is important because it ensures the input is stable, not just momentarily triggered by bounce.

-c) Optional “wait for release”

-To prevent repeated counting while the button is held down, the software can wait until the button is released before accepting another press.

-Once a valid press is registered, the program does nothing until the button returns to its inactive state.

-This guarantees one action per press, even if the button is held.

-This is especially useful for counters or menu navigation.

-#### Method Implemented
-We implemented the **confirm-after-delay method** with the following characteristics:

-**Delay Constant**:
-**Reasoning for 10ms**:
-- Typical mechanical switch bounce lasts 1-10ms
-- 10ms provides a safety margin for most switches
-- Not too long to affect user experience
-- Balances responsiveness with reliability

-**Algorithm Steps**
-1. Detect initial button state change
-2. Wait 10ms for bouncing to settle
-3. Read button state again to confirm
-4. If state remains changed, process as valid press
-5. Implement edge detection to trigger on falling edge (1→0)
-6. Optional: Wait for release before accepting next press

-**Active-LOW Consideration**:
-The DE1-SoC uses active-LOW buttons (0 = pressed, 1 = not pressed), requiring inverted logic in the detection code.
+## Debouncing Implementation

+### Why Debouncing Is Essential
+Without debouncing, mechanical switch bounce can cause a single button press to be detected multiple times.
+This results in erratic behavior in embedded systems, such as counters incrementing more than once per press or states toggling unpredictably.
+Debouncing ensures reliable user input by filtering out the noise caused by physical switch bounce.

+---

+### Software Debouncing Techniques

+#### a) Time Delay (Debounce Delay)
+When a button press is first detected, the software waits for a short, fixed time—typically **5–50 ms**.

+- During this delay, all bouncing transitions are ignored.
+- The delay allows the switch contacts to settle into a stable state.

+**Example concept:**

+This approach prevents multiple toggles caused by rapid contact bouncing.

+---

+#### b) Confirm-After-Delay Check
+After the debounce delay, the software reads the button again to verify that it remains in the expected state.

+- If the button is still pressed, the input is considered **valid**.
+- If the button has returned to its previous state, the input is ignored as noise.

+This step ensures the input is stable rather than a momentary bounce.

+---

+#### c) Optional “Wait for Release”
+To avoid repeated actions while the button is held down, the software can wait until the button is released before accepting another press.

+- Once a valid press is registered, further input is ignored until the button returns to its inactive state.
+- This guarantees exactly **one action per press**, even if the button is held.

+This method is especially useful for counters or menu navigation.

+---

+### Method Implemented
+The system implements the **confirm-after-delay method** with the following characteristics:

+#### Delay Constant
+**Reasoning for 10 ms:**
+- Typical mechanical switch bounce lasts **1–10 ms**
+- 10 ms provides a safe margin for most switches
+- Short enough to maintain good user responsiveness
+- Balances reliability and performance

+---

+### Algorithm Steps
+1. Detect the initial button state change
+2. Wait **10 ms** for bouncing to settle
+3. Read the button state again to confirm
+4. If the state remains changed, process it as a valid press
+5. Use edge detection to trigger on the falling edge (**1 → 0**)
+6. Optionally wait for button release before accepting the next press

+---

+### Active-LOW Consideration
+The DE1-SoC pushbuttons are **active-LOW**:

+- `0` = button pressed
+- `1` = button not pressed

+This requires inverted logic in the button detection code.